ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 and that any Attestation Result was generated using the latest Appraisal Policy for Evidence.

+This section appears very detailed.
+It does not however define any protocol formats, the interactions shown are abstract.
+This section is intended for those creating protocols and solutions to understand the options available to ensure freshness.
+The way in which freshness is provisioned in a protocol is an architectural decision.
+Provisining of freshness has an impact on needed round trips in a protocol, and therefore must be made very early in design.
+Different decisions will have significant impacts on resulting interoperability.
+This concern is why this section goes into sufficient detail such that choices in freshness will be compatible across interacting protocols, such as depicted in {{multievidence_diag}}.

 Freshness is assessed based on the Appraisal Policy for Evidence or Attestation Results that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
 There is, however, always a